bennycheung/bennycheung.github.io/_posts/2023-09-15-building-stug-iii-winter-camouflage-model.md

 ### Putty Surfacing

-In the previous video, I stumbled upon a remarkable technique that has significantly elevated the realism and texture of my creations.
-This method involves utilizing putty, a versatile material, to add a rich, tactile dimension to the otherwise smooth plastic surface of the model.
+In the reference tutorial, I stumbled upon a remarkable technique that has significantly elevated the realism and texture of my creations.
+This method involves utilizing putty (Tamiya Putty), a versatile material, to add a rich, tactile dimension to the otherwise smooth plastic surface of the model.

 By skillfully manipulating the putty, I was able to mimic the rugged and coarse texture of metal, a transformation that not only enhances the visual appeal but also imparts a sense of weight and depth to the tank.
 This nuanced approach creates an illusion of a battle-hardened vehicle, adding layers of history and stories to its facade.

+![StuGIII_Build_Process_Post_06.jpg]({{ site.baseurl }}images/building-stug-iii-winter-camouflage-model/StuGIII_Build_Process_Post_06.jpg)

+_Figure: Displayed in the top image is the added putty texture and the custom-built rack situated at the back, while the bottom image showcases the painted outcome, highlighting the rough putty texture that bestows the model with an illusion of greater depth and heft._

 Furthermore, I took a restrained approach to the weathering process, focusing on mastering the delicate art of chipping.
-This technique, when combined with strategic oil pin washes, adds a level of authenticity that truly brings the model to life.
+This technique, when combined with the following sections, adds a level of authenticity that truly brings the model to life.
 It creates a narrative of a machine that has witnessed the ravages of war, bearing marks that speak of its journey and experiences.

-As I step back and assess the outcome, I find myself immensely satisfied with the results.
-The tank now possesses a character that seems to transcend its scale, offering a glimpse into a bygone era with a depth that invites viewers to lose themselves in its details.

-![StuGIII_Build_Process_Post_06.jpg]({{ site.baseurl }}images/building-stug-iii-winter-camouflage-model/StuGIII_Build_Process_Post_06.jpg)

-_Figure: Displayed in the top image is the added putty texture and the custom-built rack situated at the back, while the bottom image showcases the painted outcome, highlighting the rough putty texture that bestows the model with an illusion of greater depth and heft._

 ### Painting and Weathering

 I find myself thoroughly enjoying the vibrant process of painting this StuG III Ausf.G, equipped with the formidable 105mm assault gun.
-This phase has been a playground of exploration, where I've been able to apply a plethora of new techniques gleaned from the expertise of various seasoned modellers.
+This phase has been a playground of exploration, where I've been able to apply a range of new techniques gleaned from the expertise of various seasoned modellers.
 It's a journey of continuous learning and experimentation, adding layers of depth and realism to the model.

-Before I venture into the next phase, which involves the intricate application of winter weathering effects, I am compelled to capture the current state of the model through photographs.
-While a significant portion of the foundational work will eventually be obscured, it plays a crucial role in adding a rich tapestry of visual complexity that contributes to the final masterpiece.

 #### Layering the Base Coats

-The process of building up the base layers is both methodical and artistic, involving a series of steps that each add a new dimension to the model.
+The process of building up the base layers is both methodical and artistic, involving a series of steps that each add a new dimension to the painted layers.
 Here's a glimpse into the layers that form the canvas for the detailed artwork that follows:

 ![StuGIII_Build_Process_Post_03.jpg]({{ site.baseurl }}images/building-stug-iii-winter-camouflage-model/StuGIII_Build_Process_Post_03.jpg)